DogeTheBeast/College_notes/PHY170/Vectors.md

 # Vectors

 Vectors are variables with a magnitude as well as a direction.

 They are denoted by **A** or *A* with an arroy on the head.

+The magnitude of a vector